robric/wiki-contrail-controller/BGP-Extended-Communities.md

 If a route is originated from a vRouter, it's straightforward to determine the origin VN for the route.
 In case of routes received from a DC GW or from another Contrail cluster, the Control Nodes determine the origin VN based on the route targets in the route.

+The Origin VN extended community is currently not standardized and uses type/subtype 0x8071.

 ### MAC Mobility

+This extended community is used to carry a sequence number for L2 and L3 routes originated by vRouters.
+It helps determine the correct location of a MAC/IP when the virtual-machine moves from one vRouter to another.

 The MAC Mobility extended community is defined in [RFC 7432](https://tools.ietf.org/html/rfc7432#page-18).